astrowp/docs/acf.md

 **4. Permissions**

-You can leave the default settings for this.
+You can leave the default settings.

 **5. REST API**